Logo

 Instructions

-2. For the ragu: Season the beef all over with 1 teaspoon of the salt and ½ teaspoon of the pepper.
-Heat the avocado oil in a large Dutch oven or other ovenproof pot over medium heat.
-Working in batches, sear the beef for 3 minutes per side, until golden brown.
-Set aside on a plate.
+2. Ragu: Season beef all over with 1 tsp salt and ½ tsp pepper.
+Heat avocado oil in a large Dutch oven over medium.
+Sear beef in batches 3 min per side until golden; set aside.

-3. Remove all but 2 tablespoons of fat from the pot.
-Add the onion and fennel and cook for 4 minutes, until softened and translucent.
-Deglaze the pan with the red wine, scraping up all the brown bits from the pot with a wooden spoon.
-Add the garlic and anchovies and stir.
-Add the tomatoes, carrot, tomato paste, thyme, and bay leaf and stir in the remaining ½ teaspoon salt and ½ teaspoon pepper.
-Bring to a boil and return the beef to the pot.
-Reduce to a simmer, cover, and cook in the oven until the beef is tender and falling apart, 2½ to 3 hours, checking every hour or so and adding ½ to 1 cup of water as needed.
-Set the ragu aside while you bake the squash.
+3. Remove all but 2 tbsp fat.
+Cook onion and fennel 4 min until soft and translucent.
+Deglaze with red wine, scraping up browned bits.
+Stir in garlic and anchovies.
+Add tomatoes, carrot, tomato paste, thyme, bay leaf, and remaining ½ tsp each salt and pepper.
+Bring to a boil, return beef, reduce to a simmer, cover, and cook in oven 2½–3 hr until meat is falling apart, checking hourly and adding ½–1 cup water as needed.

 Active Compounds